garden-rs/garden/doc/src/commands.md

 Use the `garden -vv` extra-verbose option to display the command being run.

-Use the `--dry-run` / `-n` option to perform a trial run without running any commands.
+Use the `-N | --dry-run` option to perform a trial run without running any commands.

 Use the `-t | --trees` option to specify a glob pattern to filter trees by name post-query.
 Commands will only be run inside trees whose names match the pattern.